korenyoni/yonatankoren/posts/b2-adding-sensu-to-infrastructure.md

 Toc: yes
 Position: 1

-Sensu is an application which is used to monitor infrastructure, using recurring checks, registering events if something bad happens or some criteria is met.
+Sensu is an application used to monitor infrastructure, using recurring checks and registering events if something bad happens or some criteria is met.

 Not surprisingly, Ansible has a [role](https://github.com/sensu/sensu-ansible) which deploys a full Sensu stack to the inventory (the infrastructure).

 I had a couple issues with this role.
-First, `Uchiwa` --the console for Sensu-- was not running behind SSL.
+First, `Uchiwa` --the web interface for Sensu-- was not running behind SSL.
 Second, I want my infrastructure to look like this:

 ![Sensu Jenkins Ansible Terraform Infrastructure](/images/sensu-infrastructure.png)

 * The master node:
-    * runs Terraform and provisions the rest of the infrastructure
+    * uses Terraform and provisions the rest of the infrastructure
-    * runs Jenkins to automate the provisioning tasks
+    * uses Jenkins to automate the provisioning tasks
-    * acts as the Sensu master node to initiate Jenkins projects, i.e. scale up horizontally if Sensu checks show high cpu usage / network traffic
+    * acts as the Sensu master node to initiate Jenkins projects, i.e. scaling up the infrastructure horizontally if Sensu checks show high cpu usage / network traffic
     * Manages the state of all nodes using Ansible

-The Sensu Ansible role shares variables between the master node and the clients, and so the master deploys the role on itself.
+The Sensu Ansible role shares variables between the master node and the clients, and so the master deploys the role onto itself.

 In order to fix the issue with `Uchiwa` and SSL, I had to [fork the role](https://github.com/yonkornilov/sensu-ansible) and edit the deployable templates for the Uchiwa config.